Book confidently knowing your holiday is ATOL protected

 Countless resorts stretch along the expanse of the island’s coastline, offering calm and clear waters, soft sands, top amenities and entertainment, and plenty of eateries and bars in which to spend your evenings in Greece.
+If all inclusive holidays to Kefalonia is your game, then there's plenty to offer on the island.
 The island shot to fame after serving as the backdrop for much of the hit Hollywood film Captain Corelli's Mandolin, capitalising on Kefalonia’s diverse and dramatic landscapes to create an idyllic setting for the big screen.

 Within the island’s capital, Argostoli, there are plenty of heritage buildings and cultural activities to explore in addition to some great eateries where you can enjoy divine local cuisine; an ideal combination for history buffs and culture vultures.
 Another great place to drop in on during your holidays to Kefalonia is the Archaeological Museum of Argostoli, providing a wonderful insight into the heritage and progression of the island’s history.
 The museum has a large collection of artefacts dating back to prehistoric times as well as from the Roman era, including ancient jewellery and pottery on display, as well as beautiful mosaics and tombstones.

-Another big attraction in Kefalonia is the Drogorati Caves.
+Another big attraction on Kefalonia holidays is the Drogorati Caves.
 Discovered 300 years ago and descending to around 60 metres, these impressive caves are a must-see if you fancy delving somewhere slightly out of your comfort zone during your time on the island.
 Located near to the village of Chaliotata, these caves possess an astonishing array of stalagmites and stalactites to discover, featuring breath-taking formations and chambers, providing a great alternative way of entertaining travellers on holidays in Kefalonia.

-Kefalonia is a great place to enjoy traditional Greek food with an Ionian flavour.
+Kefalonia holidays are a great place to enjoy traditional Greek food with an Ionian flavour.
 While on a Greek island holiday, one of the main things to do in Kefalonia is to try some of the freshly caught fish at a psarotaverna, a restaurant catering to seafood.
 You can find a great selection of tavernas throughout the island, such as Psistaria which specialises in chargrilled food.
 Enjoy a quiet meal in one of the restaurants in Lassi, where you will have gorgeous views of the beach as the sun sets!
 Greeks have been cultivating grapes and turning them into delicious wine for over 5,000 years, and this Ionian island is no exception; make sure to visit some of its wineries and pick up a bottle or two.

 If it’s water sports you’re after, then head to Makris Gialos Beach where you’ll find a great selection of water sports on offer like kayaking and snorkelling.
 For something as relaxing as it is exciting, take a cruise to the neighbouring islands or explore the seas with a glass bottom boat trip.
 To explore Kefalonia in a different sort of fashion, the underground Drogorati Caves near Sami or the Melissani Cave are great places to start.
 Horse riding is popular in Kefalonia and is a great way to soak up the beautiful scenery; trot through the mountain trails and see some of the ancient sites.
 Hiking and canyoning are also to sports widely enjoyed on the island and some of the best things to do in Kefalonia.